kristinemlarson/gnssrefl/README.md

 For more information, use *quickLook -h*

-Here are some examples using defaults.
-Both sites are about 2 meters above the reflecting surface:
+Going back to our **rinex2snr** example, try running the data for p041.

 *quickLook p041 2020 132*

-will produce [this periodogram summary](tests/p041-l1.png).
-These are L1 data only.
-L2C will look like [this](tests/p041-l2c.png).
-To invoke L2C read the -h inputs.
+That command will produce [this periodogram summary](tests/p041-l1.png).
+By default, these are L1 data only.
+Note that the x-axis does not go beyond 6 meters.
+This is because you have used the dfeaults which set that.
+Furthermore, you are not able to resolve very small reflector heights, so there are no results shown smaller than 0.5 meters.
+THESE ARE PERIODOGRAMS to give you a sense of whether there is a planar reflector below your antenna.
+The fact that the periodograms bunch up around 2 meters means that at this site the antenna phase center is ~ 2 meters.
+The colors change as you try different satellites.
+If the data are plotted in gray that means you have a failed reflection.
+The quadrants are Northwest, Northeast and so on.

+If you want to look at L2C data, [try this by invoking -freq 20](tests/p041-l2c.png).
+In general, the results will be cleaner than L1 data (freq 1).
 The defaults reflector heights will not go beyond 6 meters.
-You can change that by telling it, e.g. h2=20, but you really aren't learrning anything about the reflector by doing that.
+If you had set -h2 20, it would look [like this](tests/p041-l2c-again.png).
+You aren't gaining anything by doing this.

+Try out the Greenland SNR file you created in the previous section.

 *quickLook gls1 2011 271*

 *quickLook smm3 2018 271 -h1 8 -h2 20*